MOZA Racing Compatibility Explained: Console & Other Brands

 We have chosen the 5 best racing seats you can buy today.
-We’ll show you the best budget sim racing seat, most comfortable sim racing seat, best looking rig and more.
+We’ll show you the best budget sim racing seat, the most comfortable sim racing seat, the best looking rig and more.

 The entire frame is constructed from solid steel meaning it is sturdy enough to cope with the most powerful racing wheels including direct drive wheels.
 The modular segments can be expanded to include shifter mounts, keyboard trays and monitor mounts, with every segment as well constructed as the next.

 There is a wide selection of different models to choose from, including upgradable seats.
 Each option sports a different design, colour and seat finish allowing you to customise your racing seat’s appearance as well as its build form.
 Our pick of the bunch would be either the RS6 or RS9, with the only difference being the seat itself.
 Both seats feature comfortable premium leather and are both very comfy across long play sessions.

 Building the ART Simulator is no tall order, as the modular format requires a fair bit of construction.
 This, plus the weight of the solid steel frame means this is a racing seat which you won’t want to be having to move very often.
 Once fully built, and with a few modular attachments, this racing seat becomes very heavy and sturdy.

 This sim racing seat is priced higher than the Playseat Evolution, and you can see why.
 When compared side by side, the GT Omega racing seat utilises a much stronger construction method and a much heavier framework.
 This makes this racing rig a great option for those who may be looking to expand in the future.

 If you have the space available and are looking to take sim racing more seriously in the future, then we would absolutely recommend picking up a GT Omega rig.